-Newgrange is a passage tomb in the Boyne river valley in Ireland.
-It was built long before the pyramids in Egypt and is a sacred site.
-Erected in such a way that on the solstices, the sun's rays penetrate the light box above the entrance and fill the passageway and inner chamber with light.
-The ancients believed that the souls of the departed, represened by their ashes, which they placed in stone urns in the inner chamber, were taken by the retreating rays and transported to the afterlife.
+Gatherings, led by the Master, and celebrated in dance and song, would take place in the sacred oak groves.
+There, in the soft, filtered moonlight thanks and praise would be offered to the deities for their bounty.
+At evenings end and just before dawn, an important ceremony would be held at Newgrange, the ancient passage tomb sited high on the eastern bank in the river valley of Bru na Boinne.
+Newgrange, built long before the pyramids in Egypt and erected in such a way that on the solstices, the sun's rays penetrate the light box above the entrance and fill the passageway and inner chamber with light.
+The ancients believed that the souls of the departed, represented by their ashes which had been placed in the innermost chamber, in stone urns, throughout the preceding year, were then taken by the retreating rays and transported to the afterlife.

 From the stone of Fal on Tara high,

 'cross the river that flows deep and slow,

 the ancients all gather at this holy place

 In robes of pure white, they walk the ground